 - Note: with chalk pastels (or regular colored chalk) you can use a Kleenex to blend your colors, making sure you do not take all the color away.
 Apply color back if needed.
 This does not work as well with oil pastels.
 As they warm up in your fingers, they will blend better just by overlaying them, you can have layers of pastel on the finished piece.

 - Lastly, add light reflections with white, and shadows and details in black for contrast and depth.
 Add additional shading as necessary.

 Tissue Paper Waterlilies

-You can also make great waterlilies out of construction paper and tissue paper and a glue stick.
-I used green construction paper for the lily pad, a small piece of yellow construction paper for the center of the flower and white and pink tissue paper for the flower petals.
+You can also make great waterlilies out of construction paper, tissue paper, and a glue stick.
+I used green construction paper for the lily pad, a small piece of yellow construction paper for the center of the flower, and white and pink tissue paper for the flower petals.